-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health problems, and some individuals take drugs which then, in turn, brings about symptoms which are identical to mental health problems, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to correctly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping people with mental health issues off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to recover completely.
+Some people take drugs or alcohol to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as depression and anxiety.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health issues off of drugs and alcohol and mentally stable and healthy.

-Rehabilitation from drug addiction is a process that can be difficult and in manyways intimidating.
-This is why some women seeking help with addiction feel more comfortable in rehab facilities designed specifically for women.
-Women who are addicted to drugs or alcohol typicallyhave personal issues that are much different than that of males.
-In a drug treatment facility where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal issues that led to her drug abuse and addiction problems.
+Recovery from drug or alcohol addiction is a process that can be challenging and in a lot ofways intimidating.
+This is why some women seeking recovery feel more comfortable in treatment centers designed specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than that of males.
+In a drug treatment program where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal issues that led to her drug abuse and addiction problems.
 Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
-These sensitive issues are easier to address in the company of other women without fear of judgment or retaliation.
+These sensitive issues are easier to work through in the company of other women without fear of judgment or ridicule.

-Drug treatment facilities created exclusively for men are emerging across the country.
-Although rehab programs that treat both men and women continue to be the standard for drug rehabilitation, many facilities are developing programs designed to help a particular target group.
-These centers are able to focus on what their client's particular needs are in a way that standard facilities cannot provide.
-While these specialized types of rehab programs are not necessary for all recovering addicts, many men are selecting men-only drug rehab programs.
-This treatment option is ideally suited for those who feel more comfortable among others of the same sex when discussing private and often difficult issues from the past.
-Addiction recovery is a difficult process for every addict and finding comfort among one's peer group is an excellent way of getting the support needed to make the process that much more bearable and successful.
+Drug and alcohol rehabilitation facilities designed solely for men are popping up across the country.
+Although programs that work with both men and women continue to be the standard for drug and alcohol rehabilitation, many rehab facilities are creating programs designed to help a particular target group.
+These centers are able to focus on what their client's individual needs are in a way that standard facilities cannot provide.
+Although these specialized types of rehab programs are not necessary for all recovering addicts, many men are choosing men-only addiction treatment centers.
+This treatment option is excellent for those who feel more comfortable with those of the same sex when discussing private and often difficult memories from the past.
+Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is an excellent way of receiving the support needed to make the process that much more bearable and successful.

-DUI/DWI offenders are typically required to attend a certain number of hours either in counseling, meetings or a drug or alcohol treatment program.
-Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are considered to be low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
+DUI/DWI offenders are usually required to participate in a certain number of hours either in counseling, meetings or a drug or alcohol rehab program.
+Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
+Offenders who are regarded as low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
 These are sometimes referred to as "Level I & Level II Alcohol Classes".
 These meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or substance abuse rehabilitation program.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse treatment program.

-Criminal justice clients frequently need drug or alcohol treatment due to problems with drug or alcohol addiction.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be admitted into a criminal justice drug treatment program or recovery program.
-The initial step is to establish the criminal justice clients eligibility.
+Criminal justice clients frequently need drug rehabilitation because of their problems with addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be accepted into a criminal justice substance abuse rehab program or recovery program.
+The first step is to figure out the criminal justice clients eligibility.
 This step is accomplished by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
-Sometimes, the criminal justice clients obtain their drug rehabilitation while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a therapeutic community.
+Often, the criminal justice clients obtain their substance abuse treatment while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a therapeutic community.

-Medicaid is a type of health insurance which is accessible to people in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the person has dependents and if they receive any other financial assistance.
-Medicaid may even cover the costs associated with drug or alcohol treatment, and there are many drug and alcohol rehab facilities throughout the country which are covered through Medicaid.
-Many drug rehab programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
-Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of a Medicaid rehab program.
+Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
+Eligibility for Medicaid is dependent on income and other circumstances such as whether or not the person has dependents and if they receive any other assistance.
+Medicaid may even cover the costs associated with drug or alcohol treatment, and there are many drug and alcohol treatment centers throughout the country which are covered through Medicaid.
+Many drug treatment facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only deliver such treatment on a short term basis, typically 30 days or less.
+Individuals who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.

-Drug addiction and alcoholism affects many older Americans and seniors, and this issue is projected to only worsen in the coming years.
-Seniors who are covered through the Medicare program, an insurance plan funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive vital treatment services for substance abuse at a wide variety of drug and alcohol rehab centers around the country.
-Medicare covers both inpatient and outpatient rehab facilities, and seniors who wish to receive treatment can consult with their primary care physician to choose a rehab program covered by Medicare which would be suitable for them.
+Drug addiction and alcoholism affects many older Americans and seniors, and this issue continues to grow as each year passes.
+Seniors who are covered through the Medicare program, an insurance plan funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive treatment services for addiction at a variety of drug and alcohol rehabilitation centers around the country.
+Medicare covers both inpatient and outpatient treatment programs, and seniors who are in need of help can consult with their primary care physician to choose a treatment program covered by Medicare which would fit his or her particular needs.

-Paying for drug rehabilitation can be a problem, because typically all resources have been exhausted due to their addiction.
-Many drug rehab facilities recognize this fact which is why many drug and alcohol rehab programs across the nation provide payment arrangements known as a sliding scale fee.
+Paying for drug rehabilitation can be a challenge, because typically all resources have been exhausted because of the persons drug habit.
+Many drug rehab facilities recognize this fact which is why many drug and alcohol rehab programs around the country provide payment options known as a sliding scale fee.
 There are many factors put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug treatment facilities would rather find a way to make it work financially so that those suffering with addiction can acquire the help they need.